LJJordan124/Employee-Tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```

+## Video
+WILL BE UPDATED AT A LATER TIME

+## Instructions
+Run the following in the terminal for installation:
+* npm install mysql2
+* npm install inquirer
+* npm install console.table --save

+Run the following in the terminal with your SQL account activated for usage:
+* source db/db.sql
+* source db/schema.sql
+* source db/seeds.sql

+Exit your SQL account and run the following in the terminal:
+* node server.js

 ### Walkthrough Video: 27%